• Skip to main content

 Origin:

-They have also spelled chapli kabab or Chapli kebab.
+They have also spelled chapli kabab or Chapli kabab.
 These kababs are widely sold in neighboring Afghanistan and hence, also called Afghan chapli kabab.

-I just love kebab because they are high in protein and loaded with a good fat as Draxe.com call them.
-Here are more Pakistani kebabs like keema cutlets, keema samosa, shami kebab, and seekh kebab.
+I just love kabab because they are high in protein and loaded with good fat.
+Here are more Pakistani kababs like keema cutlets, keema samosa, shami kebab, and seekh kebab.

-• High in Fat: This is most important for chapli kebab because the mince has high fat.
+• High in Fat: This is most important for chapli kabab recipe because the mince has high fat.
 Consider adding tallow in the mince that also helps bind the kebab.
 I used butter as it is readily available but if you have tallow, that is best.

-• Whole spices: The crunch and flavor from whole spices like dried pomegranate arils, cumin, and coriander are very uniques and delicious.
+• Whole spices: The crunch and flavor of whole spices like dried pomegranate arils, cumin, and coriander are very unique and delicious.

 • Moisture: Moisture goes in this recipe through onions and tomatoes.
 Make sure to squeeze excess water from onions before adding to the kebab.
 Add tomatoes just before frying the kebab as they can release too much water and break the kabab.